-How companies claim Double Taxation Relief and the types of income covered by the double taxation treaties.
+How companies and other concerns including partnerships, pension schemes and trusts, can claim Double Taxation Relief.
+Types of income covered by double taxation treaties.

 Interest, royalties, pensions and purchased annuities

 A company may be able to apply for relief from UK withholding tax if it’s resident in a double taxation treaty country and receives income from UK sources of:

 - purchased annuities

 The relief available depends upon the terms of each double taxation treaty and HMRC will decide whether an application is allowable.

 Where relief is allowable HMRC will authorise payment either:

 - without tax deducted

 - with tax deducted at a reduced rate as shown in the double taxation treaty